omardawd/CPSC210-Project/README.md

 - As a user, I want to add listings to my favorites
 - As a user, I want to view listings in my favorites.
 - As a user, I want to go back from the listing to control center.
+- As a user, I want to save my favorites and added listings from center.
+- As a user, I want to load my favorites and added listings from control center.